Class of 2015

 Kate Grover, English and American Studies with Gender and Sexuality Studies minor, The ways popular culture influences life in the United States.

-Natalie Hare, Public Health with French minor, Economic impact of the education of young girls in under developed countries.
+Natalie Hare, Public Health with French minor, How improved access to healthcare impacts rural communities and understanding the effects of education of young girls on their healthcare seeking behavior.

 Maren Heller, Neuroscience and Anthropology, Bio-cultural adaptation of the human brain, phenomenon of behavioral and biological variation.

 Hannah Horowitz, English, Explore the benefits of different types of art therapy in various cultures and how different approaches facilitate a sense of individual and cultural identity.

 Angelica Jarvenpaa, Economics and Finance, The effects of remittance income on poverty alleviation and entrepreneurship for migrant worker families.

 Sophia Leonard, History and English, Southern literature and religion.